Ben-Garcia-Data/SimCompaniesAnalysis/README.md

 Outputs can be found at: https://github.com/ThechnicallyAnIdiot/SimCompaniesAnalysis/tree/master/Files/Charts GitHub doesn't like these .html files, but here is an example: ![Automatiically generated chart of Bricks price history, seperated by quality](https://i.imgur.com/ObxGjuA.png)

+For transparancy: This was my first large project.
+Inside it are huge quantities of poorly & inefficently written code, bad ideas and bad practices.
+I'm leaving it up publicly since I want to show my development as a programmer and my ability to improve my skills.

 __Info for players:__

 I am The Pollution Co. ingame, feel free to send me a DM.